togoid/togoid-config/README.md

 ### Rakefile

-Dependencies of update procedure and preparation of common input files for each source DB.
+Resolve dependencies of update procedure and preparation of common input files for each source DB.

 * Prepare: For each config/source-target configuration, prepare common input files for the source database to extract information (if any).
 * Prepare: Compare the timestamp of previous donwload and/or file sizes of local and remote files.